hwnprsd/sol-spl-escrow/README.md

 ### Program Flow

 1. Init the escrow submitting the following:
-   a.
-Participant Keys,
+   1. Public Keys of both parties
-   b.
-Number of Tokens Requested
+   2. Number of Tokens Requested
-   c.
-Associated Token Acccounts of Participant 1
+   3. Associated Token Acccounts of Party A
-   d.
-Associated Token Acccount of Participant 2
+   4. Associated Token Acccount of Party B
-   e.
-Bump for the PDA created using a the Public Key of a random Keypair
+   5. Bump for the PDA created using a the Public Key of a random Keypair
-2. Fullfill the obligation of each participant, with the right amount.
-And the escrow automaatically transfers the right tokens to the right particiapant
+2. Fullfill the obligation of each party, with the right amount.
+And the escrow automaatically transfers the right tokens to the right party
-3. Cancel the escrow if a participant requests and refund the tokens
+3. Cancel the escrow if a party requests and refund the tokens

 The intention of this program was to use spl-token transfers between PDA's Token Accounts and Associated Token Accounts